CCBBatUT/Biocomputing_Spring2017/_posts/2017-02-10-python3_functions.md

 Functions are defined using a `def` statement and their contents are indicated with whitespace (as with if, for, while):

 {% highlight python %}
-# Basic anatomy of a function which takes a single argument and returns a single value, x
+# Basic anatomy of a function which takes a single argument and returns a single value,

 def name_of_function(argument):
     # code
     # Calculate value of x